 We are currently addressing the accuracy of our data.
-During this FFY we are working with our vendor to address quality control of the backlog that was recently entered.
-Data for next year's report should reflect more current data years as the development of the database is currently underway.
+We are working with our vendor to address quality control of the backlog that was entered.
+Data for next year's report should reflect more accurate data as the development of the database is currently underway.